|Family Adoxaceae |

 Viburnums are currently under attack in North America by the invasive Viburnum leaf beetle, Pyrrhalta viburni.
 It was first detected in the U.S. in 1994, and has been rapidly expanding its range ever since.
 It is now found throughout New England, all of New York state and into western Pennsylvania, Ohio and Michigan.

 White Fragrant Viburnum

-1. Dr. Gerald (Gerry) Carr, Emeritus Professor of Botany, University of Hawai`i at Manoa, "Caprifoliaceae"
+1. Dr. Gerald (Gerry) Carr, Emeritus Professor of Botany, University of Hawaii "Caprifoliaceae"

 Explore over 3,000 large pictures of trees in more than 400 species.
 Our extensive catalog also contains the largest catalog of flowering fruit trees on the net - over 50 varieties.
 Find extensive descriptions and landscape planning information.

 Tree Encyclopedia | Birch | Oak | Walnut | Fruit Trees | Nut Trees